yedino/galaxy42/galaxy42/README.txt

+---> Users, developers, read also the HOWTO section it contains friendly FAQ how to use/develop/hack this :) <---

-Small experimental network in category of Meshnet, VPN, IP-hash.
+Galaxy42 - Small experimental network in category of Meshnet, VPN, IP-hash.

 Title: Galaxy42
 Status: Experimental, pre-beta, NOT reviewed, NOT secure.

 Do not use this network for any purpose at all (yet!) it contains bugs, probably including vulns.
 Could be ok to try it in a VM.
 Intended ONLY for developers (for now).

 Finall version will be aimed to all users on Windows, Linux, Mac and